 Big media companies joining the streaming marketplace

-Apple is in a unique position among its newly acquired competitors by virtue of its multi-faceted, if not confusing, various offerings.
+Apple is in a unique position among its new competitors by virtue of its multi-faceted, if not confusing, various offerings.
 There’s the Apple app for iPhones and Macs, which is a hub for video entertainment and includes its own iTunes rentals.
 There’s the very recognizable Apple TV set-top box.
 And then there’s the newly launched Apple TV+, which is a paid service with Apple-exclusive video entertainment on multiple platforms, including Roku.
 While so far Apple TV+ includes a handful of original shows that haven’t been met with overwhelming recognition from the likes of the Golden Globes or the Screen Actors Guild, they can boast of signing up 33 million customers.

 With AT&T’s HBO Max offering, existing HBO subscribers on AT&T (approximately 10 million) and HBO Now direct billing subscribers will get HBO Max for free.
 And customers who subscribe to AT&T’s premium video, mobile, and broadband packages will be offered bundles at launch with HBO Max at no additional cost as reported by Variety.